 Years of Experience

-Those with one to four years of experience at the company can expect to make $71K per year on average.
-For those with five to nine years of experience, average earnings amount to $78K annually.
-The largest slice of the Abbott Laboratories workforce (33 percent) has been working for 10-19 years and earns, on average, about $95K per year.
+For those with one to four years of experience, median paychecks reach approximately $71K annually.
+Survey participants who have worked at Abbott Laboratories for between five and 10 years earn $79K per year on average.
+The largest slice of the Abbott Laboratories workforce (33 percent) has been working for 10-19 years and earns, on average, around $96K annually.

 Certifications and Degrees